 Sometimes, rather than reacting to their bad behavior, ignoring them would naturally make them realize their fault and make them feel guilty, without hurting their emotions.
 Children are highly sensitive to emotions so it is important to know when to react and how to react.

 Modify your parenting based on how the nature of your child

 Parenting styles are different and work differently for different individuals.
-The environment has a significant role on how the child is receptive to your parenting style.
+The environment has a significant role in how the child is receptive to your parenting style.

-Have a look on how the child progresses with your actions and style of parenting.
+Have a look at how the child progresses with your actions and style of parenting.
 For example, if a kid is getting distracted easily, he can get irritable and argumentative.